Find out how to demonstrate a need for change, and how to put it into practice.

 - Read the case studies in this toolkit for ideas and examples.

 Draw on external expertise

-- Get in touch with your Cancer Network service development managers for advice.
+- Get in touch with your Cancer Alliance for advice.

 - Consider contacting Macmillan Cancer Support – it offers funding for three years towards specialist nursing posts.
-There should be a Macmillan development manager for your area who can offer advice.
+There should be a Macmillan local Partnership Manager for your area who can offer advice.

 - Use the NICE Advanced breast cancer: Diagnosis and Treatment.
 Tools and resources It contains a series of case studies of nurses who are in post as specialist breast care nurses for secondary breast cancer, how their roles work and their remit.